 Transgender clients who are religious and value their affiliation with church or shul, benefit from working with pastoral counselors competent in gender dysphoria.
 Secularly oriented clinicians cannot understand or appreciate the rich resources of religion for spiritual health, and pastoral counselors without clinical expertise in gender dysphoria cannot see where God could possibly be part of transitioning the body to fit the gender.

 A mutual task for clergy and therapists, then, is to honor both the spiritual resources of a client’s religious tradition, while healing trauma toward transgender people of faith that religious have historically imposed.
 Clergy have not only a counseling role, but a liturgical and communal role in making a repair.
-Jewishly we call that a tikkun.
+Jewish tradition calls this tikkun.
 Christians call it reconciliation: bringing back together what has been rendered apart.

-Pastoral counseling is a hybrid of the healthiest goals of a mature use of freedom and alignment with one’s interpretation of spiritual destiny.
+Pastoral counseling is a hybrid of the healthiest goals of a mature use of freedom and alignment with one’s interpretation of spiritual values.

 If a transgender client presents to your counseling office, my suggestion is that you routinely conduct an intake process that probes for indicators that a referral to a pastoral counselor trained in affirming care for transgender people is needed for the best therapeutic outcome:

-- They are agnostic or atheist (often indicating an experience of religious trauma rather than a true intellectual decision that religious activities like prayer, affiliation or beliefs are not useful to them),
+- They are agnostic or atheist as a defense against spiritual abuse and religious trauma rather than a true intellectual decision that religious activities like prayer, affiliation or beliefs are not useful to them

-- They have not found a new spiritual home that practices real inclusivity, and have given up on their religion even though they miss something about it,
+- They have not found a new spiritual home that practices real inclusivity, and have given up on their religion even if they miss something about it

 - They express spiritual yearnings–which are sometimes hard to recognize.